 The strategy behind buy and hold is to purchase a property that is expected to increase in value over time, and then rent it out to tenants to generate rental income.
 The rental income can be used to cover the mortgage, property taxes, and other expenses, while the property appreciates in value.
 The longer the investor holds onto the property, the more potential there is for both rental income and value appreciation.
 This strategy can be particularly effective in markets with strong demand for rental properties and a history of steady, reliable price appreciation.

-How to Invest in Buy and Hold Properties?
+How to Invest in Buy and Hold Real Estate?

 Investing in buy and hold properties is a great investment strategy for real estate investors looking for regular cash flow and tangible hands-on control of their investment for the long term.
 Below is a general timeline of the common steps to execute a buy and hold rental property strategy.